Kudaes/Unwinder/README.md

 To use any of these macros it is required to import `std::ffi::c_void` data type.

-Both macros return a `PVOID` that can be used to retrieve the value returned by the function executed.
+Both macros return a `*mut c_void` that can be used to retrieve the value returned by the function executed.
 More detailed information in the examples section.

 ## call_function macro